ADFS with OpenID SSO

 Now, configure the SSO settings in Document360:

-1. Return to the Document360 tab/window displaying the Configure the Service Provider (SP) page.
+1. Return to the Document360 tab/panel displaying the Configure the Service Provider (SP) page and click Next to navigate to the Configure the Identity Provider (IdP) page.

 ADFS